-844. This assay may be used as part of a chemical submission package and forms part of the standard information requirements in certain chemical legislations.
+- 924. This assay is likely to be used as part of a pesticide submission package and may form part of the standard information requirements in certain chemical legislations (e.g. Plant Protection Product Regulations in the European Union).
 At least three dose levels are included so that an estimate of no-adverse-effect-level can be determined and the assay used for hazard identification/characterisation.
 It should be noted that as this assay is not primarily designed to detect endocrine disruption, a higher degree of systemic toxicity is typically induced than is the case with the other Level 3 and 4 assays.
-The possibly confounding effect of systemic toxicity on endocrine endpoints therefore needs to be considered.
-845. In order to provide information relevant for assessing whether or not a chemical may fulfil the WHO/IPCS (2002) definition of an endocrine disruptor (ED), the study design has to be sufficiently robust to demonstrate the presence or absence of effects.
+The possibly confounding effect of systemic toxicity on endocrine endpoints therefore needs to be considered. - 925.
+In order to provide information relevant for assessing whether or not a chemical may fulfil the WHO/IPCS (2002) definition of an ED, the study design has to be sufficiently robust to demonstrate the presence or absence of effects.
 In the dose selection, the investigator should also consider and ensure that data generated are adequate to fulfil the regulatory requirement across OECD countries as appropriate (e.g. hazard and risk assessment and labelling, ED assessment, etc.).
 The top dose or concentration should be sufficiently high to give clear systemic (i.e. non endocrine-specific) toxicity in order to ensure that a wide range of exposures (high to low) is tested.
 However, endocrine effects observed solely in the presence of clear systemic toxicity should be interpreted with caution and may be disregarded when sufficiently justified to be caused by secondary effects which are unlikely to be due to endocrine activity.
 The reason for this advice is a concern that some EAS-sensitive assays are being run at doses/concentrations of EASs that are too low to trigger direct impacts on the endocrine system.
 This guidance document is not the place to address this issue directly, but it should be considered when EAS-sensitive test guidelines (TGs) are revised in the future.
 In addition, the number and spacing of dose/concentration levels should also be adequate to fulfil the objectives of the study (e.g. to demonstrate dose response relationships if this is required).